the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Proklyatyye
 - Sarcophagus buffed to +2 Production.
-- Five-Year Plan and Gulag have been renamed to State Assembly and Politburo and their Production cost has been increased by 50 each.
+- Five-Year Plan and Gulag have been renamed to State Assembly and Politburo.
 - State Assembly now adds scaling Production yields (in addition to the scaling Culture yields) and counts every 4 population in cities instead of every 5.
+However, it costs 150 Production.
 - Politburo no longer adds Culture/Happiness; it instead adds +3 Production to their Prison Camp/Work Camp replacements and Listening Posts.
 - New UU: Super Mutant (replaces Exo-Trooper, available earlier at Nuclear Fission but requires Atomgrad Project, consumes 2 Uranium + 1 Weapons, loses paradrop)
 - New UBs: